UK Council for Psychotherapy

 Counselling and psychotherapy in Camden, Kings Cross, central London - sensitivities, walking on eggshells, highly sensitive personality, highly sensitive people, highly sensitive person, hsp counselling

 HSP Counselling - Giving Our Power/Energy Away?
-We may experience heightened energy spurts, slumps.
+We may experience heightened energy spurts, slumps, rendering us fatigued, especially if we use up a lot of our mental energy.
+(Conditions, such as chronic fatigue syndrome - CFS and Fibromyalgia have sometimes been linked to our high sensitivity, where integrative medicine may support us.)
 Taking in a lot, sometimes we can allow others to get under our skin, permeating us, suck our energy (see also Qualities Of An Empath), so much so that it can disempower us.
 Emotionally sensitive, we may be sensitive to criticism.
 It may be important to develop a thick skin when we need to.
 Giving our power away, we can be overly affected by the opinions, choices & actions of others, including negativity and we may become disappointed at times.
 We may become easily blown off track and our mind can be like a sponge absorbing unnecessary thoughts, or feelings, which belong to others, yet we digest these.
 Realising all feelings that aren't ours may support us.
 We may be over-tuned emotionally, become needy or clingy or become sponge-like for everything around us, absorbing others' energies, emotions or wanting others to absorb, feel ours (see also Enmeshment).
 This can put us under pressure and be tiring.
 Yet also absorbing the surrounding environment can help us capture and process negative and positive experiences, live life fully.
+(Ayurvedic medicine points to some people having a Vata constitution.)
 Counselling for sensitivity can explore what happens to us inside, how settled we are in ourself, centred, anchored in our own ground with our sense of empowerment, so we are less like an emotional sponge, in reaction to anything anyone thinks or says about us (see also Unhealthily Looking For Social Approval, To Be Liked, Noticed, For External Validation, Encouragement, Approval, Affirmation, Reassurance, Confirmation, Permission, Recognition, To Be Valued, Appreciation, Praise, Attention, Adoration, Admiration, Adulation, Acceptance, Trust), and we are able to protect ourselves, take responsibility for our own behaviour & responses, strengthening our own positive emotions and any loose or porous boundaries.

 Camden, central London counselling and psychotherapy, hsp, sensitivities, oversensitive, over sensitivity, oversensitivity, walking on eggshells, stop walking on egg shells, highly sensitive personality, over sensitive personality, overly sensitive personality, highly sensitive people, highly sensitive person, hsp counselling